 Other studies are testing whether vitamin D3 supplements improve survival, or whether adding filtration to regular haemodialysis improves survival and reduces life-threatening hospital admissions.

-Some studies are due to be published soon.
-These include the final results of the Inter-CEPt study describing an evidence-based intervention to reduce the inequity of access to home dialysis, and the UNPACK study looking at how older people choose between dialysis and conservative care.
+The UNPACK study looked at how older people choose between dialysis and conservative care.
+Other research, due to be published soon, includes the final results of the Inter-CEPt study on an evidence-based intervention to reduce the inequity of access to home dialysis.

 Does preparing for dialysis or conservative care lead to better quality of life?